The cryptocurrency landscape has countless financial services and platforms to purchase popular currencies, such as Bitcoin, Ethereum, and Dogecoin.

 The platform requires buyers to deposit cash at their local bank.
 This might be inconvenient to some, but it does avoid needing to provide any extra personal information on the platform.

-The platform has been in existence for over six years and has not been hacked in that time.
+The platform has existed for over six years and has not been hacked.
 This is mainly because they hold all crypto assets in cold storage.

 In summary, this marketplace is great for buying Bitcoin in small amounts in one of the 12 countries it supports.
 That said, you might be better off treating larger transactions with caution.